seadclub/seadclub.online/content/docs/code-conventions.md

 **Library Usage:** Do not write a new version; search if it already exists and learn how to use it (we don't need another JS JSON library).

-**Testing Guidelines:** Include guidelines for writing tests.
-Specify whether tests are required for all new features and bug fixes.
+**Testing:** It always nice when a project has some unit tests, or other types of tests.
+So atleast unit tests are required, and MUST cover as many as possible.

 **Documentation:** Emphasize the importance of good documentation.
-Every repository, module, class, and method should have clear and concise documentation.
+Every repository, module, class, and method should have clear and concise documented.

-**Code Review:** Define a process for code reviews.
-Specify who should review the code, and set expectations for feedback and response times.

-**Versioning:** Provide guidelines for versioning your software.
-Specify when to bump major, minor, or patch versions and how to update the version in your code.

-**Dependencies:** Specify guidelines for managing dependencies.
-Clearly state how to add, update, or remove dependencies and whether there are any restrictions on using specific libraries.

-**Security Practices:** Include guidelines for handling sensitive information and security best practices.

-**Naming Conventions:** Extend naming conventions to cover variables, constants, and file names.
-Consistent and meaningful names improve code readability.

-**Error Handling:** Provide guidelines for error handling, logging, and reporting.
-Define how to handle exceptions and errors to ensure a consistent approach.
+**Versioning:** In alignment with best practices, we follow [Semantic Versioning (SemVer)](/docs/versioning-conventions) for our software projects.

-**Code Ownership:** Clarify the concept of code ownership.
+**Code Ownership:** Always clarify the concept of code ownership.
+Know for what part you are responsible to.
 Specify who is responsible for maintaining different parts of the codebase.

 **Continuous Integration (CI) and Continuous Deployment (CD):** Outline CI/CD practices, including automated testing, deployment pipelines, and versioning strategies.
+Always try to automate.

 **Accessibility and Internationalization:** If applicable, include guidelines for making your software accessible and supporting internationalization (i18n) and localization (l10n).

-**Performance:** Address performance considerations.
-Provide guidance on optimizing code and using profiling tools.

 **Community Guidelines:** If your project involves an open-source community, include guidelines for community contributions, issue reporting, and code of conduct.